This is page three of a guide to Writing Well.

 Clear writing starts with clear thinking:

-We'll explore two tools for increasing clarity:
+We'll explore two tools for accomplishing this:

-Write sentences that a thirteen-year-old could follow.
+I like to write sentences that a thirteen-year-old could follow.

-Use these techniques in your writing too.
+We're going to use these techniques in our writing too.

 Here's a sentence with complex phrasing:

-Let’s rewrite that sentence plainly:
+Let’s rewrite that plainly:

 That's how you talk to a thirteen-year-old.
 In fact, that's how you should talk to everyone all the time.